SyllogismRXS/moos-ros-bridge/README.md

 updated in MOOS:

     $ uMS

-Make sure HostName is LOCALHOST and Port is 9000.
+Make sure HostName is `LOCALHOST` and Port is `9000`.
 Click on "Connect."
 You should see the CounterFromROS variable incrementing.

 At this point, the Bridge is also looking for changes in the "CounterFromMOOS"